The 2nd U.S. baby has been born following a uterus transplant from a deceased donor

 About a dozen women have given birth after womb transplants in the U.S., but most have received a uterus from living donors, usually friends or family.
 The first successful birth in the U.S. after a uterus transplant from a deceased donor occurred at the Cleveland Clinic in Ohio last year, and the first in the world took place in Brazil in 2018.

-"My husband and I have always wanted to grow our family, but we knew the limited options meant it might never happen," said the Pennsylvania mother, Jennifer Gobrecht, 33, in a news release announcing the birth.
+"My husband and I have always wanted to grow our family, but we knew the limited options meant it might never happen," said the Pennsylvania mother, Jennifer Gobrecht, 33, in a news release announcing the birth of Benjamin Thomas.

-"Now here we are, in spite of everything, holding our beautiful baby boy," she said, adding that baby Benjamin Thomas is a "perfect miracle."
+"Now here we are, in spite of everything, holding our beautiful baby boy," she said.

+Gobrecht's uterine transplant occurred in 2018, a complicated, 10-hour procedure.
+One of the couple's previously frozen embryos was implanted several months later.

 Gobrecht was born with Mayer-Rokitansky-Küster-Hauser syndrome, a genetic abnormality that affects a woman's reproductive system.
 Gobrecht had functioning ovaries but an underdeveloped uterus, making it impossible for her to carry a baby.